 Instead, try a mail-in service like iMemories.
 You mail in your physical media and iMemories scans and uploads it.
 When the process is complete, you’ll get your originals back in the mail along with digital files you can download right to your phone.

 If you’re more of a DIY-er, order a digital scanner.
-Our sponsor Epson’s FastFoto wireless high-speed photo scanner is our device of choice to get clear, brilliant scans of your photos fast.
+Epson’s FastFoto wireless high-speed photo scanner is our device of choice to get clear, brilliant scans of your photos fast.

 Just plug one of these gadgets into your computer, place your photo inside and presto — you’ll have a digital file.
 Tap or click here for more great ways to digitize your memories.